John Lennon’s “Happy Xmas (War Is Over)” a Christmas Treat

 Listeners are especially fond of the young voices singing backing vocals in the song.
 On October 28, 1971 at the Record Plant in New York City, the Harlem Community Choir–30 children between the ages of four to 12 years old–were herded in to sing the rousing sing-along chorus.

-Here is an excellent video of the song, with intimate shots of John and Yoko, published in 2008 by daruekeller and courtesy of YouTube:
+Here is an excellent three and a half minute video of the song, with shots of John and Yoko, published by Channel Zero via YouTube:

 Selling World Peace